Advertisement

 Lung and respiratory problems

-Besides joint pain, people with RA are most likely to have lung issues, which show up eight times more often than they do in normal, healthy adults.
-Interstitial lung disease (ILD) is the primary culprit, affecting about 10 percent of the RA population.
-Smokers, people diagnosed after age 60, and men are particularly prone, even though about 75 percent of people with RA are women.
+Besides joint pain, people with RA are most likely to have lung issues, which show up eight times more often than they do in adults without RA.
+Interstitial lung disease (ILD) is the primary cause, affecting about 10 percent of the RA population.
+People who smoke, those diagnosed after age 60, and men are particularly vulnerable, even though women are two to three times more likely to have RA.

-Caused by scarring and inflammation, ILD is difficult to catch early, tough to treat and can impact your breathing to such a point that you may need a lung transplant.
-To help prevent it, health professionals suggest kicking cigarettes for good and treating the underlying RA.
+Caused by scarring and inflammation, ILD is difficult to catch early, tough to treat, and can affect your breathing to such a point that you may need a lung transplant.
+To help prevent its development, health professionals recommend kicking cigarettes for good and treating the underlying RA.

 woman with chest pain